dimanech/aria-dialog/README.md

 * Windows Narrator with MS Edge and Orca with Epiphany not announce alert content in "force modal" dialog

 ## API

+This module designed as library that could be used as starting point on the project.
+It is not "just add the water" ready made component.

 ### DialogManager